-Lesson 6 - Handling Failure Results
+Lesson 6 - Handling Failure Results¶

-In this lesson we’ll learn one strategy for handling results of FAILURE using the default navigation.
+In this lesson we’ll learn one strategy for handling results of

-Get Started
+Get Started¶

-Let’s continue where we left off in the new_hire.sl flow and add some code to deal with the case when the check_availability operation returns a result of FAILURE.
+Let’s continue where we left off in the new_hire.sl flow and add

-Failure Handling
+Failure Handling¶

-There is special syntax that can be used for handling FAILURE results by default.
-We wrap a step inside the on_failure key.
-Let’s add this functionality after the print_finish step.
+There is special syntax that can be used for handling FAILURE

 - on_failure: